matheus-pereira/elric/packages/pretty-format/README.md

 */
 ```

-## Usage in Jest
+## Usage in elric

-For snapshot tests, Jest uses `pretty-format` with options that include some of its built-in plugins.
+For snapshot tests, elric uses `pretty-format` with options that include some of its built-in plugins.
 For this purpose, plugins are also known as **snapshot serializers**.

 To serialize application-specific data types, you can add modules to `devDependencies` of a project, and then:

 In an **individual** test file, you can add a module as follows.
-It precedes any modules from Jest configuration.
+It precedes any modules from elric configuration.

 ```js
 import serializer from 'my-serializer-module';